learn-co-curriculum/swift-statically-typed/README.md

 ## Converting Data Types

-One use case for specifically needing a `UInt32` type is when submitting a parameter to the `arc4random_uniform()` C function.
+One use case for specifically needing a `UInt32` type is when submitting an argument to the `arc4random_uniform()` C function.
 If we attempt to submit a value of type `Int` to this function, the Swift compiler will complain about a mismatch:

 ```swift
 let die: Int = 20